lordzuko/cross-text-PT/README.md

 <!-- omit in toc -->
+# Improving the Appropriateness in Cross-Text Prosody Transfer using Human Supervision
+Prosody is a critical factor in conveying attitude, emotion and more.
+Recently there has been a research shift in the Text-to-Speech (TTS) domain, away from improving perceived naturalness towards modelling expressive and appropriate prosody.
+Prosody Transfer (PT) is one approach that has been widely studied in this context.
+PT involves transferring prosody from one reference utterance to an arbritrary target text.
+This can be challenging because the target text can possibly be linguistically different from the reference text.
+This often results in synthesised speech that is perceived as unnatural.
+We propose to address this issue in cross-text PT through human-in-the-loop (HitL) supervision.
+Our work combines a reference encoder based on a state-of-the-art PT model with an intuitive web-based interface for facilitating HitL supervision.
+Anno- tators are tasked with modifying word-level acoustic features to improve the prosody of the output.
+Through subjective and objective evaluations, our work demonstrates an improvement in perceived prosodic appropriateness and naturalness of utterances that have undergone HitL supervision.
+The findings offer insights into and introduce a quantitative method for assessing cross-text PT.
+Our detailed analysis of participant behaviour offers useful insights into designing HitL systems.
+Surprisingly, we found that participant effort is inversely correlated with perceived prosodic appropriateness and naturalness.
+Given these results, we hypoth- esise what might explain them and discuss what should be considered for successful deployment of HitL systems in TTS.

+---
 # Daft-Exprt: Cross-Speaker Prosody Transfer on Any Text for Expressive Speech Synthesis

 <!-- omit in toc -->